 Yes, students will be able to borrow a loaner iPad from the tech office.
 Once they sign into iCloud and Google Drive, they'll have access to all of their regular apps and files in a matter of minutes.
 Students assume financial responsibility for the School's iPad while it is loaned to them.

 What if a student forgets their charger at home and needs to recharge their iPad during the school day?

 One of the minor advantages of everyone using an iPad is that chargers are easy to borrow from friends, and easy for the school to stock loaners.
-Charging stations are available in the Library.
+Charging stations are available in the Library and the Counseling Center.